Lincoln County War: Killing of William Brady

 Sheriff Brady asked for assistance from the Territorial Attorney General, Thomas Benton Catron, to end this "anarchy".
 Catron referred the topic to the Territorial Governor Samuel B. Axtell.
 The governor decreed that John Wilson, the Justice of the Peace, had been appointed illegally by the Lincoln County Commissioners.
 Wilson had deputized the Regulators and issued the warrants for Tunstall's murderers.
 Axtell's decree meant that the Regulators' actions, formerly considered legal, were now illegal.
 Axtell also was able to revoke Widenmann's status as a Deputy US marshal, making Sheriff Brady and his men the only law officers of Lincoln County.

 On April 1, 1878, the Regulators French, McNab, Middleton, Waite, Brown and McCarty (Billy the Kid) made ready in the corral behind Tunstall's store before attacking Brady and his deputies on the main street of Lincoln.
-Brady died of at least a dozen gunshot wounds; Deputy George W. Hindman was also wounded fatally.
+Brady died of at least a dozen gunshot wounds; Deputy George W. Hindman was also fatally wounded.
 McCarty and French broke cover and dashed to Brady's body, possibly to get his arrest warrant for McSween or to recover McCarty's rifle, which Brady had kept from a prior arrest.
 A surviving deputy, Billy Matthews, wounded both men with one bullet that passed through both of them.
 French's wound was so severe that he had to be temporarily harbored by Sam Corbet in a crawlspace in Corbet's house.
 Widenmann was also in the corral, but whether he participated was never ascertained: he claimed he was feeding Tunstall's dog.